EmbedITCZ/jbehave-support/README.md

 [expression commands](jbehave-support-core/docs/Expression-commands.md) and
 basic [reporting](jbehave-support-core/docs/Reporting.md).

-Currently supported Java versions are 8, 17 (latest LTS) and 18 (latest version).
+Currently supported Java versions are 17 (latest LTS and latest version).
-Java 17+ support is limited due to JEP 396 and incompatibilities in some of our dependencies.
-When running on Java 17+ please use `--add-opens java.base/java.lang=ALL-UNNAMED` to bypass the newly introduced restrictions in the meantime.
+Java 17 support is limited due to JEP 396 and incompatibilities in some of our dependencies.
+When running on Java 17 please use `--add-opens java.base/java.lang=ALL-UNNAMED` to bypass the newly introduced restrictions in the meantime.

 ## Contents